The history of Forex

 By 3000 BC, this evolved into the shekel, a measure of barley.
 Shekels could be converted into metals such as copper, silver and gold.

 Then, around 1700 BC, the Code of Hammurabi established formal laws in Mesopotamia.
 This included rules around the use of money in Mesopotamian society.

 The problem with most early money was that there wasn’t any standard measure.
 A piece of gold could be small or large, so there was no way to place a consistent value on traded goods.

 Coins solved this problem.
 They had a standard weight, and were stamped with symbols by the state to prove their authenticity.
-The first standardised metal coins appeared in Greece in the seventh century BC.
+The first standardized metal coins appeared in Greece in the seventh century BC.

 The gold standard

 The value of a coin continued to be determined by its weight into the early 17th century; a Dutch Guilder had one weight and a French franc had another.

 However, as trade grew, coins became more and more impractical.
 Banks started to issue money in large denominations, using cheap materials such as paper.
 Physical money no longer had an intrinsic value; instead it could be redeemed at banks for gold or other precious metals.